graphprotocol/contracts/packages/issuance/contracts/allocate/IssuanceAllocator.md

 ### Constants

-The contract inherits the following constant from `BaseUpgradeable`.
+The contract inherits the following constant from `BaseUpgradeable`:

+- **MILLION**: `1,000,000` - Used as the denominator for Parts Per Million (PPM) calculations.
+For example, 50% allocation would be represented as 500,000 PPM.

 ## Core Functions